Updated on 18th September 2025 | 3:21 PM | #XATSyllabus2026

 The Decision Making section is unique to the XAT Exam in comparison to all other MBA Entrance Exams.
 It tests the candidate on their presence of mind and ability to read the situation so that the candidate's problem-solving/case-solving skills can be tested.
 The number of questions in this section varies from paper to paper.

-To prepare for the Decision Making Section of the XAT Exam Syllabus, the candidates are encouraged to solve as many XAT Exam Papers of the Past as possible.
+To prepare for the Decision Making Section of the XAT Exam Syllabus, the candidates are encouraged to solve as many XAT previous year questions as they can.
 This will ensure that the candidates are familiar with not only the topics of the section but also the language of the XAT Exam.

 This section is a combination of two sections of CAT: Quantitative Aptitude and Data Interpretation.
-This is basically to check your analytical and problem-solving skills.
+This is basically to check your analytical and problem-solving skills and is considered the heaviest section.

 XAT Syllabus For Quantitative Ability |